zachaa/Galaxy_Morphology_Classification/README.md

 ## Group Members
 - Zachary Aaronson
+    - Data and model
 - Kali Schoenrock
+    - Presentation
 - Jason Stone
+    - Visualizations

 ## Data Sources
 Data and images were collected from the Galaxy Zoo 2 project which uses images from the Sloan Digital Sky Survey.